 You know that the mixture is ready if when you pinch some of the crumbly dough together with your fingers, it holds together.
 Be cautious with the amount of water you add, too much and the crust will be tough.

 Divide the dough mixture into two even-sized mounds.
-Use your hands to form each one into a disk.
+Use your hands and knead each mound just enough to form each one into a disk.
 Do not over-knead!
 Kneading develops gluten which will toughen the dough, not something you want in a pastry crust.
+You should just knead enough so that the dough holds together without cracks.

 If you started with cold butter you should be able to see small chunks of butter speckling the dough.
 This is a good thing.
 These small bits of butter will spread out into layers as the crust cooks so you have a flaky crust!